All submissions to Teaching Philosophy are managed online here:

 E-mail: [email protected]

-Correspondence regarding reviews of print publications, and books for review, should be addressed to:
+Correspondence regarding reviews, and books for review, should be addressed to:

 E-mail: [email protected]